instruqt/templates/helm/01-check-nginx/assignment.md

 slug: check-nginx
 id: o5uzceb0lsbs
 type: challenge
-title: Check that the nginx chart is deployed
+title: Check that the NGINX chart is installed
 teaser: A setup script has used helm to install a nginx chart.
 Check that it worked!
 notes:
 - type: text